King's Lynn and West Norfolk: Elections

+Premises

+The council generally meets at the Town Hall on the Saturday Market Place in King's Lynn, parts of which date back to the 1420s, having replaced an earlier guildhall on the site which burnt down in 1421.
+The council's main offices are at King's Court, on Chapel Street in King's Lynn, which had been built as speculative offices in 1975, initially being called Aspen House.
+The council bought the building in 1981.

+Geography

 The district comprises the urban area of King's Lynn itself, together with 102 surrounding parishes.
-At the time of the 2001 census, the district had an area of 1,473 km², of which 28 km² was in the urban area and 1,445 km² in the surrounding parishes.
+At the time of the 2001 census, the district had an area of 1,473 km2, of which 28 km2 was in the urban area and 1,445 km2 in the surrounding parishes.
 The district had a population of 135,345 in 58,338 households, with 34,564 in 15,285 households living in the urban area, whilst 100,781 people in 43,053 households lived in the surrounding parishes.

+Towns and parishes

-The urban area of King's Lynn itself is unparished.
-The remainder of the district lies within the following civil parishes:
+The main part of the urban area of King's Lynn (roughly corresponding to the pre-1974 borough of King's Lynn) is an unparished area.
+The remainder of the district is covered by civil parishes.
+The parish councils for Downham Market and Hunstanton have declared their parishes to be towns, allowing them to take the style "town council".
+The parishes are: